conda/ceps/cep-abi3.md

 Here `preferred_env` is ignored by conda since 2017 and is not supported by other conda install tools.
-Therefore `info/link.json` is used exclusively for `noarch` packages and out of the two types, `noarch: generic` packages does not require any special action.
+Therefore `info/link.json` is used exclusively for `noarch` packages and out of the two types, `noarch: generic` packages do not require any special action.

 ### info/index.json file

-An example for a `noarch: python` recipe.
+An example of a `noarch: python` recipe.

 ```json
 {